wh-alice/mig_visualstudio/vs/code-quality/ca1045--do-not-pass-types-by-reference.md

 ---
-title: "CA1045: Do not pass types by reference | Microsoft Docs" ms.custom: ""
+title: "CA1045: Do not pass types by reference" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"